Gavin Bazunu: Southampton

 On 17 June 2022, Bazunu joined Southampton on a five-year contract for a reported fee of £12 million.
 On 6 August 2022, he made his first Premier League appearance for Southampton in a 4–1 defeat to Tottenham Hotspur.
 Bazunu got his first clean sheet in the Premier League and for Southampton on 19 October 2022 in a 0–1 victory against Bournemouth.

 Ahead of a match against Preston North End on 16 April 2024, he suffered an achilles injury during the warm-up.
 Manager Russell Martin subsequently confirmed that Bazunu would be sidelined for nine to ten months.
 On 10 January 2025, he played for the under-21 side in a 5–0 victory over Fulham in Premier League 2.

 Standard Liège (loan)

 On 3 February 2025, he joined Belgian Pro League club Standard Liège on loan for the remainder of the 2024–25 season.
 On 24 April 2025, it was announced that Bazunu's loan was cut short due to a knee injury and he would be returning to Southampton.

+Stoke City (loan)

+On 13 January 2026, Bazunu joined Stoke City on loan for the remainder of the 2025–26 season.
+Injuries restricted Bazunu to just six appearances for Stoke.

+Bolton Wanderers

+On 28 August 2026, Bazunu joined Bolton Wanderers on a three-year contract for an undisclosed fee.

+He made his debut for Bolton on 8 September 2026 in a 3–2 defeat against West Ham United at the Toughsheet Community Stadium.
+West Ham's winner came from a Bazunu mistake.
+Four days later he kept a clean sheet in a Man of the match performance against Cardiff City, with Bolton winning 1–0.

 International career

 Bazunu has played for the Republic of Ireland at under-17 and under-21 youth levels.
 He played for the under-17s at the 2019 UEFA European Under-17 Championship.

 In March 2021, he was called into the senior Republic of Ireland team for the first time, for the 2022 FIFA World Cup qualifiers.
 He made his senior debut in a 1–0 defeat on 27 March 2021 against Luxembourg.

+In September 2026, Bazunu withdrew from the Irish squad ahead of UEFA Nations League games against Israel in protest against the Gaza genocide, as he said that in his opinion "...killing innocent people is wrong...", while the rest of the squad voted by a majority to play the fixtures.